cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Outputs:
 - blinded_msg, an octet string of length kLen
 - inv, an octet string of length kLen
-- salt_msg, a 32 octets random salt used to salt the message
+- msg_salt, a 32 octets random salt used to salt the message

 Errors:
 - "message too long": Raised when the input message is too long.